Marsupial Mole Itjaritjari

 Marsupial Mole walking above ground

-Marsupial Mole Description
+Marsupial Mole Characteristics Description of a Marsupial Mole

 Marsupial mole face and claws